 Accounting Equation – Rules, Types and How It Works

-The accounting equation is a simple formula used in accounting to show a company’s financial position.
+The accounting equation formula is used to show a company’s financial position.
 It states:

 Assets = Liabilities + Equity